magamig/hif-benchmarking/README.md

-# mshs_fusion_benchmarking
+# Multispectral and Hyperspectral Image Fusion Benchmarking

-Multispectral and Hyperspectral Image Fusion Benchmarking
+Comparison the MS and HS Image Fusion techniques used for the spatial resolution enhancement of hyperspectral images.